MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

 ### Step 2: Choose AWS EC2 as the Executor

 To register the GitLab runner to the project we used the generated registration token by the gitlab server.
-In our GitLab Runner configuration file `/etc/gitlab/config.toml`, the executor is set to `docker+machine` to enable autoscaling using Docker Machine.
+In our GitLab Runner configuration file `/etc/gitlab/config.toml`, the executor is set to `docker+machine` to enable autoscaling using Docker Machine. f

 ### Step 3: Define Autoscaling Strategy